 -

-- An invitation to the IPFF festival days in Sofia within the following edition - IPFF 2023
+- An invitation to the IPFF festival days in Sofia within the following edition - IPFF 2024 - covered by the IPFF

 - specially made copper statuette